Man calls 999 to complain about 'putrid' chicken

 During the conversation the man is heard telling the operator: "I opened it and the smell from it is absolutely disgusting.
 It's putrid."

-The call ended with the handler telling the man to take up the matter with his local supermarket.
+The call ended with the handler telling the man to take up the matter with his local Tesco.

+During the two minute 20 second clip, the man explained how he received a nasty surprise when he took the chicken out of the fridge, a day after it came from the supermarket.

+He said: "The person that packed the chicken in that bag also put a piece of parmesan in with it, so that's been contaminated from the juices of a putrid chicken."

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.